An input-output framework for stability and synchronization analysis of networks of infinite-dimensional linear systems: Relations defined by semigroups

 where $\Phi : \TT \rightarrow \Endom(X)$ is a semigroup, and $B$, $C$, $D$ are continuous linear operators.
 The relation $\mathcal{P}$ defined by \cref{eq:transition_io_system} with input $u$ and output $y$ consists of pairs $(u, y)$ that appear in smooth solutions $(u, x, y)$ of \cref{eq:transition_io_system}.
 We note that $\mathcal{P}$ is the relation defined by $x(k + 1) = \Phi(1) x(k) + B u(k+1),\, y(k) = Cx(k) + Du(k)$ when $\TT = \ZZge{0}$.
 If $\TT = \RRge{0}$, $\mathcal{P}$ is the relation defined by

-where $A$ is the semigroup generator of the semigroup $\Phi$ Since $\mathcal{P}$ is the composition of the relation defined by \cref{eq:transition_system} with relations defined by continuous linear operators, $\mathcal{P}$ remains well-defined and we obtain a result analogous to \cref{pro:transition_input_resilient} but applied to \cref{eq:transition_io_system}.
+where $A$ is the generator of $\Phi$.
+Since $\mathcal{P}$ is the composition of the relation defined by \cref{eq:transition_system} with relations defined by continuous linear operators, $\mathcal{P}$ remains well-defined and a result analogous to \cref{pro:transition_input_resilient} is obtained.